The War Memorial

 Remembering the men of Natland who gave their lives in the service of their country.

-The Natland war memorial commemorates the men from this small Westmorland village who lost their lives in the First World War (1914–1918) and the Second World War (1939–1945).
-The memorial stands as a permanent reminder of their sacrifice and the debt owed to them by the community they left behind.
+The Natland war memorial stands in the churchyard of St Mark's Church, Natland.
+It commemorates the men from this small Westmorland village who lost their lives in the First World War (1914–1918) and the Second World War (1939–1945).

 Each name on the memorial represents a life cut short — a son, a brother, a husband, a father.
 Through careful research, this site aims to tell each of their stories, to put faces and lives to the names carved in stone.